Ready for a Track Day? Part 1

 What if there were a place that you could exercise your car the way it was meant to be driven, without inhibition or restriction?
 A place with no speed limits, no traffic, plenty of open pavement, and lots of like-minded car enthusiasts to share the fun with?
 Open Track Days and High Performance Driver’s Education events offer just this experience, and the Florida International Rally and Motorsport’s 1.6 mile track is a great venue for experienced drivers and first-timers alike.

 If you’re reading this, you likely already possess the driving skill and finely-tuned race car comparable to any professional racing team’s.
-But just in case you’d like to brush up on some tips for preparing yourself and your car, both physically and mentally, we’ve summarized the most important ones.
+But just in case you’d like to brush up on some tips for preparing yourself and your car, both physically and mentally, to get ready for a track day we’ve summarized the most important ones.

 Check your ego at the door.
 Everyone goes to the track to have fun.
 It’s not a race, there is no competition, no prize, no trophy, nor payout.
 Your prize is going home with a huge grin at the end of the day with your car in just as good of shape as you arrived, and as a more skilled driver.
 The only way you’ll impress your instructors and your fellow drivers is with an open-minded attitude, good listening skills, and patience.